-Monthly meeting on the Fifteenth Working Day of each month and aligned to Call-off schedule 15 (call-off contract management)
+Monthly in the third Working week of each calendar Month (day to be agree between the parties) and aligned to Call-off schedule 15 (Call-Off Contract Management

 KEY STAFF

 The Statement of Work will list the Key Roles and names of persons who the Supplier shall appoint to fill those Key Roles as of the SOW Start Date.
 Suppliers Leadership and Management Team.